pschocke/laravel-webauthn/readme.md

 LaravelWebauthn is an adapter to use Webauthn in Laravel.
 It provides you with all the tools you need to build 2fa login or authorisation.

-It is highly inspired and shares a lot of its code with the [laravel-webauthn package by asbiin](https://github.com/asbiin/laravel-webauthn), but comes without routes, controllers and middlewares to give you maximum flexibilities.
+It is highly inspired and copies a lot of code from the [laravel-webauthn package by asbiin](https://github.com/asbiin/laravel-webauthn), but comes without routes, controllers and middlewares to give you maximum flexibilities.
+It is basically the extracted core functionality.

+If you want a ready to go implementation to just drop into your application, be sure to check his repository out.

 # Installation